 Supervision and control

 Provisional liquidators are appointed and supervised by the Grand Court.
-The consent of stakeholders is not required, but their views on who, if anyone, should be appointed will or may (depending on the circumstances) be considered by the Grand Court in the exercise of its discretion.
+The consent of stakeholders is not required, but their views on who, if anyone, should be appointed may and usually will be considered by the Grand Court in the exercise of its discretion.

 Provisional liquidators only have the powers given to them in the appointment order.
 The scope of those powers will depend on the reason for their appointment.
 If a restructuring is proposed, in some cases existing management will be allowed to remain in control of the company, subject to the supervision of the provisional liquidators and the Grand Court, in what are known as “light touch” provisional liquidations.
 In other restructuring cases, the directors’ powers may be displaced entirely by the powers given to the provisional liquidators for the duration of the provisional liquidation.